wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

 > ```

 This operation will modify the MUD configuration file: `packages/contracts/mud.config.ts`, and generate the Solidity scaffold code for the business logic implementation corresponding to the method defined in the above model (`Counter.Increase`), located here: `packages/contracts/src/systems/CounterIncreaseLogic.sol`.
+You may have noticed the naming pattern of this file, which consists of the name of the entity + the name of the method + `Logic.sol`

 At this point, the code in this file might look like [this](https://gist.github.com/wubuku/d7a45b868cb8f21b74e41127baf3b28e).